-With rising health care costs affecting the lives of many in the U.S., Dr. Yingchao Lan, assistant professor of supply chain management and analytics at the University of Nebraska–Lincoln College of Business, researches ways to streamline health care delivery and create a more effective system to help lower costs.
+With rising health care costs affecting the lives of many in the U.S., Yingchao Lan, assistant professor of supply chain management and analytics, researches ways to streamline health care delivery and create a more effective system to help lower costs.
 Her latest study earned her the Chan Hahn Best Paper Award at the 2021 Academy of Management Conference after being recognized as finalist for the honor twice before.

 “Having your research noted three times as a finalist for the Chan Hahn award as a relatively new professor is remarkable.
-Winning the award for the best paper in operations and supply chain management is a very impressive accomplishment, since the academy is considered to be the leading professional society for scholars who conduct research in all areas of management,” said Dr. Jennifer Ryan, Ron and Carol Cope College Professor and chair of the Department of Supply Chain Management and Analytics.
+Winning the award for the best paper in operations and supply chain management is a very impressive accomplishment, since the academy is considered to be the leading professional society for scholars who conduct research in all areas of management,” said Jennifer Ryan, department chair and professor of supply chain management and analytics and Ron and Carol Cope College Professor.

 In her paper, “Ancillary Cost Implication of Multisiting Physicians and Inter-Organizational Collaboration in Health Care Delivery,” Lan and her co-authors explored the use of multisiting physicians, who practice at more than one hospital, and their impact in reducing costs, such as lab-based diagnostics, radiology-based imaging procedures and prescriptions.
 Their findings indicated considerable savings passed onto patients, some as high as $9,348 per hospital visit.